Shrink Rap (TV series)

-Shrink Rap is a British television series hosted by clinical psychologist Dr Pamela Stephenson in which she interviews various celebrities using psychotherapeutic techniques.
+Shrink Rap is a British television series hosted by clinical psychologist Pamela Stephenson in which she interviews various celebrities using psychotherapeutic techniques.
 The show focuses on relating various childhood experiences and traumas to the adult difficulties of the celebrities.
 While quasi-therapeutic in approach, the interviewees were briefed that the conversations were interviews and not strictly therapy.

-The programme premièred on More4 on 2 April 2007 and was aired in Australia on ABC2 in 2008.
+The programme premiered on More4 on 2 April 2007 and was aired in Australia on ABC2 in 2008.